madden09deluxe/madden09deluxe/README.md

 Work In Progress:
-- Schedules
+- Loading screens
-- Loading screen and menu graphics
+- Week 1 Rosters

 Installation Guide can be found on the [wiki](https://github.com/maddendeluxe/madden09deluxe/wiki)!